chsuong/starter-hugo-academic/content/_index.md

         **Suong, Clara H.** “Authoritarian Media Coverage of International News: The Case of North Korea."
 Accepted.
 See an early version at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4559456

         **Suong, Clara H.** “Unnamed but Persuasive: Quasi-Secrecy and Public Support for Foreign Policy."
-Revise and Resubmit.
+Revise and Resubmit, ISQ.

         “Ubiquitous but Inconsistent: Internationalism, Militarism, and IO Influence on Public Opinion in China, Brazil, Japan, and Sweden.”
 With Scott Desposato and Erik Gartzke.
 Older version available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4262069.
 Under Review.